Ponzi Schemes and the SEC Whistleblower Program

 SEC Whistleblower Program

 Under the SEC Whistleblower Program, the SEC will issue awards to whistleblowers who provide original information, including information about Ponzi schemes, that leads to successful enforcement actions with total monetary sanctions in excess of $1 million.
-A whistleblower may receive an award of between 10 to 30 percent of the total monetary sanctions collected.
+A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.
 If represented by counsel, a whistleblower may submit a tip anonymously to the SEC.

 In its short history, the SEC Whistleblower Program has had a tremendous impact on securities enforcement and has been replicated by other domestic and foreign regulators.
-Since 2011, the SEC has received over 40,200 whistleblower tips.
+Since 2011, the SEC has received more than 51,000 whistleblower tips.
 The largest SEC whistleblower awards to date are: